chipsalliance/Caliptra/doc/Caliptra.md

 | HMAC                 | Yes (CDI generation)  | No               | No
 | KDF                  | Yes                   | Yes              | No

-As shown in Table 11: POST/CAST Usage, since the cryptographic algorithms required by the Caliptra RTM Boot ROM are considered POSTs and those same algorithms are used by Caliptra FMC and FW (green boxes), there is no requirement that FMC and Runtime FW implement CASTs for those algorithms.
+As shown in *Table 11: POST/CAST usage*, since the cryptographic algorithms required by the Caliptra RTM Boot ROM are considered POSTs, and those same algorithms are used by Caliptra FMC and FW, there is no requirement that FMC and Runtime FW implement CASTs for those algorithms.

-## FW Signing/Verification Algorithms
+## FW Signing/Verification algorithms

 Caliptra firmware is composed of multiple layers: an FMC and an application firmware image.
 Each layer is signed individually by ECDSA P384 keys.

 Each layer is signed by a vendor-controlled key.
 In addition, each layer may also be signed by an owner-controlled key.
-The image header contains both the owner public key as well as the signature using that key.
+The image header contains both the owner public key and the signature using that key.

 During boot, Caliptra ROM shall verify the vendor signature over FMC before allowing that FMC to run.